MartinPacker/md2pptx/user-guide.md

 reverses the usual funnel direction and acts as a "fan out" of sorts - with the funnel becoming progressively wider towards the right.

+You can also have the funnel vertical instead of horizontal, or have constant width (or height) stages.

 The supported values are:

 * `left` (which is the default)
 * `right`
+* `top`
+* `bottom`
 * `pipe` where the stages have constant height
 * `hpipe` - short for "horizontal pipe" - which is the same as `pipe`
+* `vpipe` - short for "vertical pipe" - where the stages have constant width

 You can do this dynamically (on a slide-by-slide basis) with [`funnelWidest`](#funnelwidest-dynamic).